Surgery for Breast Cancer

 Dr. Richard Shapiro and his surgical team perform a lumpectomy.

-Doctors sometimes remove both breasts, depending on the risk of cancer affecting the other breast.
-This is called bilateral mastectomy.
-You and your doctors discuss whether this is the right option for you.
+A bilateral mastectomy involves removing both breasts and depends on the risk of cancer affecting the other breast in the future.
+Our surgeons can discuss whether this is the right option for you.

 Nipple-Sparing Mastectomy